operator-framework/awesome-operators/README.md

-This project is a component of the [Operator Framework](https://github.com/operator-framework), an open source toolkit to manage Kubernetes native applications, called Operators, in an effective, automated, and scalable way.
-Read more in the [introduction blog post](https://coreos.com/blog/introducing-operator-framework).

 # Awesome Operators in the Wild

 Operators are Kubernetes native applications.
 We define native as being both managed using the Kubernetes APIs via kubectl and ran on Kubernetes as containers.
 Operators take advantage of Kubernetes’s extensibility to deliver the automation advantages of cloud services like provisioning, scaling, and backup/restore while being able to run anywhere that Kubernetes can run.